uhuruos/CloverOS/README.md

 ### I want to donate/host a mirror
 Run `rsync -av --delete rsync://nl.cloveros.ga/cloveros /your/webserver/location/` and link me the https://

-### Recompiling all packages for increased performance
+### Recompiling all packages and kernel with -march=native for increased performance
 ```
 ./cloveros_settings.sh 5
 ./cloveros_settings.sh c